ismagician/ismagician/README.md

-- 👋 Hi, I’m Ismael Guerrero
+- 👋 Hi, I’m Ismael Guerrero, Telematics Engineer
-- 👀 I’m interested in Cybersecurity,
+- 👀 I’m interested in Cybersecurity, Machine Learning
-- 🌱 I’m currently learning Full Web Stack Development
+- 🌱 I’m currently learning Full Web Stack Development , Pentesting

 - 📫 How to reach me ...

 <!---
 ismagician/ismagician is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.